CommodoreAlex/CPP/README.md

 # Technical Portfolio - C++ Projects

-This repository documents my activity with the C++ programming language from practice to projects.
+This repository showcases my journey with the C++ programming language, from practice exercises to full-fledged projects.
+For detailed project implementations, check out the **`projects/`** folder.